marianoovalle/CS437_Lab2/iot-lab-2/README.md

 ### frontend_tutorial/bt_client.py
 ### frontend_tutorial/bt_server.py

 Scripts to test bluetooth connectivity between Raspberry Pi and Laptop, server understamds 4 command to move the Picar "forward", "backward", "turn_left" and "turn_right".
-Any other commeand is just sent back to the client for display
+Any other command is just sent back to the client for display (echo).

 ### frontend_tutorial/wifi_server.py